StabbyCutyou/instructor/README.md

 for example, and create a "REPL" that lets you interact with data, inspecting structs, and calling basic functions / properties on them.

+If what you want to is to glue together a little bootstrap code, so you can hop into a REPL-like environment and inspect data in your go app via structs, methods, and properties, Instructor might be for you.

 # Wait, this isn't actually a REPL

 Nah, it isn't.